Entering My Horsegirl Era

 Horseback Riding

 The palomino quarter horse on the left is Coach.
 She’s super patient and sweet, but she’s definitely not a fan of working.
-It takes a lot of effort on my part to get her trotting or loping, and she doesn’t need to be told twice when it’s time to stop!
+It takes a lot of effort on my part to get her trotting or loping, and she doesn’t need to be told twice when it’s time to stop.

 Now I’m always counting down the days until my next lesson at the barn and the horses always bring a smile to my face.
 I still have a lot to learn before I master the basics, but here’s a list of what I hope to do (realistically or unrealistically):